Ankit5467/CS347-Hug_The_Rails_Project/README.md

 The repository contains the code and supplemental files for our CS 347 project.

+Read the User Guide for detailed instructions on how to use this product.
-Run LoginGUI.java in /HTRJavaProject/htrpackage to execute the program.
+TLDR: Run LoginGUI.java in /HTRJavaProject/htrpackage to execute the program.

  Authors:
     - Ayomide Omokanwaye